ppy/osu-wiki/wiki/Tournaments/TMC/2nd/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes before the scheduled match time.
 Players must join the lobby in that period.

+   - Team captains will be notified of their match via ping on discord by the referee of their match 15 minutes before the match is scheduled to commence.

    - The room settings are Game mode: "osu!mania", Team mode: "Team Vs" and Score mode: "ScoreV2".
-The room name must follow this pattern: "MWC7K2022: (Red Team) vs (Blue Team)".
-The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
+The room name must follow this pattern: "TMC2 (Stage): (Blue Team) vs (Red Team)".
+The team mentioned first in the room name must be the blue team, the team mentioned second in the room name must be the red team.

 2. Each captain can ban **one beatmap** to be selected from the pool.
 These beatmaps can not be picked by any team for the entire duration of the match.

 3. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.

 4. Each captain must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` starts picking the first beatmap of the match.
    - The loser of the `!roll` starts banning one beatmap, followed by the winner of the  `!roll` to ban a beatmap.

 5. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
 If a team takes more time than alloted, the procedures adopted will be as follows:
    - For the first occurrence:
      - The team will receive a verbal warning from the referee